AdobeDocs/uxp-photoshop/src/pages/design/ux-patterns/index.md

 ---
-title: Design - UX Patterns
+title: Design - UX patterns
 description: This is the page for the introduction to UX patterns
 contributors:
   - https://github.com/dcaiced0
 ---

-# UX Patterns
+# UX patterns

-UX Patterns will include UX requirements and/or UX best practices these will ensure your plugin follows Adobe user experience patterns.
+The UX patterns section includes requirements and best practices to ensure that your plugin follows Adobe user experience patterns.

 * [Designing for Photoshop](Designingforphotoshop/)
 * [Branding](branding/)